basonjui/hexagon-grid-system/README.md

 ### Neighbors

-Given a hexagon, which 6 hexagons are neighboring it?
+> Given a hexagon, which are the immediate 6 hexagons that neighboring it?

-* The answer is the 6 hexagons that share an edge with it.
+The answer is the 6 hexagons that share an edge with it.

-In Hexagon Grid System, `Neighbors` is a group of 7 adjacent regular hexagons - the origin hexagon itself and its 6 nearest neighbors.
+The class `Neighbors` represent a group of 7 adjacent regular hexagons - the center hexagon (origin) and its 6 nearest neighbors.

 ### Tessellation (regular)

-A **tessellation** or **tiling** is the covering of a surface, often a plane, using one or more geometric shapes, called tiles, with no overlaps and no gaps.
+A **tessellation** is the covering (or tiling) of a surface (often a plane) using one or more geometric shapes with **no overlaps** and **no gaps**.

-In grid systems, the type of tessellation being used is Regular Tessellation - a highly symmetric tessellation made up of congruent regular polygons.
-Only three regular tessellations exist: those made up of equilateral **triangles**, **squares**, or **hexagons**.
+In grid systems, the type of tessellation being used is *Regular Tessellation* - a highly symmetric tessellation made up of congruent (exact equal in shape and size) regular polygons.
+Mathematically, there are only 3 regular tessellations - made up of regular **triangles**, **squares**, or **hexagons**.

-In Hexagon Grid System, we use regular tessellation to tile over a specified geographic `Boundary`.
+In Hexagon Grid System, we use regular tessellation to tile over a specified geographic `Boundary` - a [bounding box](https://postgis.net/workshops/postgis-intro/introduction.html#spatial-indexes-and-bounding-boxes) of a geometry (or geographic) entity.

 #### Sample `Boundary` structure in hexagon-grid-system